pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/point_release_process.rst

 * The installation manager (YALI_) must be able to create partition tables using any file system offered in installer configuration and complete installation for LVM, software, hardware or BIOS RAID, or  IDE, SATA, SCSI and iSCSI storage devices.
 * The installation manager (YALI_) must boot and run on all `supported architectures`_ from install and live images
 * All known bugs can cause corruption of user data be fixed or marked as "High" on `Pardus bugzilla`_
-* The following criterias should be met on both live and default installed system for desktop validation
+* The following criteria should be met on both live and default installed system for desktop validation
     - The icons of desktop menu applications all should exist and have a consistent appearance and sufficiently high resolution to avoid appearing blurry
     - All desktop menu applications must start successfully
     - All desktop menu applications must pass basic functionality tests and not crash after a few minutes of normal use.